forestgrape/coronavirus/monitor_and_control.md

 * For self protection good fit and a good outside-to-inside filter are important.
 * To avoid person to person droplet transmission e.g. when speaking, consequent wearing in close distance face-to-face situations is necessary.
 * In indoor rooms aerosol transmission occurs:
-  * changing/disinfecting the masks frequently is necessary to prevent the spread of aerosols, especially for [low and mid filtration masks](#filter-performance)
+  * changing/cleaning the masks frequently is necessary to prevent the spread of aerosols, especially for [low and mid filtration masks](#filter-performance)
   * [high filtration masks](#high-filtration) are needed to reliably filter aerosols
-* After coughing or sneezing into mask changing is a must (one should not cough into mask but cough into the hand and downwards, then the hand should be washed or disinfected; moreover when coughing one should stay home).
+* After coughing or sneezing into mask changing is needed (one should *not cough into a mask* but cough into the hand/handkerchief and downwards, then the hand should be washed or disinfected; moreover when coughing one should stay home).
 After speaking a lot into a mask changing is appropriate.
 Especially for [low and mid filter models](#filter-performance).
 * Some mask have a to big air resistance, in that case the air can bypasses the mask.
 There's still protection against droplets, essentially they are like wearable plexiglas.
-But bypassed air still contains [aerosols](./transmission.md#aerosol)
+The bypassed air contains [aerosol](./transmission.md#aerosol).

 #### Mask Effectiveness

+> in rework, **reduction upon exhalation likely is lower** especially if the mask is used long without changing what many do.
+Most lab experiments are done with fresh mask without using them for several hours.

 * [Milton et al.](#milton2013) measured the influenza viruses spread from patients with and without wearing a surgical mask.
 They found:
     - Particles greater than 5 micro meter: Surgical masks nearly eliminated viral RNA detection in the coarse aerosol fraction: resulting in a 25 fold reduction in the number of viral copies
     - Particles smaller than 5 micro meter:  statistically significant 2.8 fold reduction in viral copies detected in the fine aerosol fraction.
     - Overall: Surgical masks significantly reduced the overall number of RNA copies by 3.4 fold.

-    > in rework, **reduction upon exhalation likely is lower** especially if the mask is used long without changing what many do.
-Most lab experiments are done with fresh mask without using them for several hours.

     Assuming a reduction of exhaled particles by a factor of 2 (50% reduction) and a reduction by a factor 2 (50% reduction) for inhaling: everybody wearing a mask yields a total reduction factor of 4 = (2 times fewer particles inhaled) * (2 times fewer particles in the air since fewer exhaled) for aerosol transmission.
 This can yield a significant reduction of transmission in public indoor rooms (e.g. Supermarkets or Public Transport). <!--This would be a greater reduction in the reproduction factor than  observed for other measures.
 A factor 5 reduction would be enough to reduce the reproduction factor below 1 if an initial value of 4 is estimated (an estimate from the imperial college in London by Ferguson, Bhatt et al](#ferguson-bhatt).[in work]-->

 * That effectiveness is better for inhalation than for exhalation:
-  * the air is exhaled often at higher speeds than inhaled and the air exhaled is directed => higher air pressure difference upon exhalation on the filter.
-  * the filter performance decreases with higher pressure differences.
+   The air is exhaled often at higher speeds than inhaled and the air exhaled is directed => higher air pressure difference upon exhalation on the filter.
+The filter performance in turn decreases with higher pressure differences.

 #### Mask Types
 Mask can be classified either by